Chinmaya Kausik

 prof_pic.jpg

 Hi there!
-I’m Chinmaya Kausik, a 3rd year mathematics Ph.D. candidate at UMich working on sequential decision making, statistics, optimization and machine learning.
+I’m Chinmaya Kausik, a 3rd year mathematics Ph.D. candidate at UMich working on machine learning, statistics, optimization and sequential decision-making.
 I am being co-advised by Prof. Ambuj Tewari and Prof. Martin Strauss.

 What do I care about, academically?

-• Mathematical problems motivated by tangible, real-world questions.
-These days, my work focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
+• Tackling tangible, real-world questions with a principled mathematical approach.
+These days, my research focuses on sequential decision making under various settings - offline-to-online transfer, partial observability/latent information and non-standard feedback and reward models.
 I also have side projects in deep learning.
 On the other hand, a lot of my undergraduate background was in geometry, topology and dynamics, with work in computer-assisted topology and geometry.

 • Increasing accessibility to and in higher mathematics and creating communities where ideas cross pollinate and people pull each other up.
 I have started the Stats, Physics, Astronomy, Math (SPAM) graduate student social initiative at the University of Michigan.
 I also co-founded and co-organize Monsoon Math Camp.
 I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.